Article 27 of the 1995 Constitution of the Republic of Azerbaijan (as amended) guarantees the right to life, but subject to a number of caveats:

 Except cases envisaged by law it is prohibited to infringe on anybody's life, physical and spiritual health, property, living premises, to commit acts of violence.

-The use of force by the Azerbaijan Police is not otherwise addressed in the Constitution.
+The use of force by the Azerbaijan Police is not specifically addressed in the Constitution.

 |1966 Covenant on Civil and Political Rights (ICCPR)||State Party|